broadinstitute/swagger-ui-xss-poc-fix/README.md

 2. User authenticates over OAuth, and gets redirected back to `https://<legitimate-domain>/?url=https://<attacker-domain>/api-docs.yaml`.
 3. User submits an API request to the server using Swagger UI.
 4. Observe in the browser Network tab and in the Curl command that the authenticated request is actually sent to `https://<attacker-domain>`, instead of `https://<legitimate-domain>`.
+As such, the attacker can capture and exploit a valid user token produced by Google for the legitimate domain.

 ## Mitigation